 As part of that, the GOP decided to draft on the strong audience NBC had built during the prior two weeks of the Games.
 The Romney camp also decided not to wait another 40 hours until the Olympics had ended.
 Indeed, the GOP decided to do a lot of things that especially impacted NBC and its very positive Olympics coverage with something that most were not expecting during the games — something that probably half the audience was not all that eager to absorb during the games, and something that probably could’ve waited a tiny bit longer.

 So, yes, Comcast chairman and CEO Brian Roberts, you should certainly send that bill directly to Mitt Romney, today’s head of the GOP.
-I’m sure will be given it ample professional attention, after all, Mitt’s a businessman.
-And I’d imagine — especially when he has the money in the bank — that he pays his bills.
+I’m sure it will be given it ample professional attention: after all, Mitt’s a businessman.
+And I’d imagine — especially when he has the money in the bank — that he eventually pays his bills.

 Jimmy Schaeffler is chairman and CSO of Carmel-by-the-Sea-based telecom consultancy The Carmel Group (www.carmelgroup.com).